 If your child’s timetable states they have PE, they need to come to school wearing their school PE kit.
-If timetables have been received by staff they have been added to the website and within the ‘Hub’ of the school app.
-If your timetable is not there it will either be shared on Training Day, handed out on their first day or shared by an app message from your child’s class teacher.
+All timetables have been received by staff they have been added to the website and within the ‘Hub’ of the school app.

 Please be mindful of the weather on PE days, they may need extra layers, if this is the case they can wear their school jumper over the top.
 It is important that children are wearing our school uniform.

-Swimming lessons resume in the first week of term and for the autumn term they are for children in Years 5 and 6 only.
-All children will access swiming lessons over the year but they will be in termly blocks.
+Swimming lessons resume in the first week of term and for the start of the autumn term they are for children in Class 5 (Mr Meadows/Mrs Taylor) only.

 School Meal Arrangements

 All children must remain on the meal arrangement they accessed before the holidays, unless you informed Mrs Raine otherwise.
 There is a two week notice period required for a change to school meal arrangements.
 If you change without notifying the office then your ParentPay account will be charged the daily rate.
-School meals are charged at a daily rate of £2.25 and the weekly rate is £11.25.
+School meals are charged at a daily rate of £2.50 and the weekly rate is £12.50.
 Children on packed lunches can access a dinner on a Friday as part of an on-going Fun Friday arrangement we run, but this must be pre-ordered, either on a one off basis or permanently.
-Therefore, if your child accessed this last year it will automatically continue, if you are a Year 3 family you will have received confirmation of this by the school last week.
-Children on packed lunches must not bring in nuts of any kind – we have children in school with allergies.
+Therefore, if your child accessed this last year it will automatically continue, if you are a Year 3 family you will have received confirmation of this in a ‘forms’ link shared in July.
+Children on packed lunches must not bring in nuts of any kind, this includes peanut butter – we have children in school with allergies.

 Emergency contact information